coste-v/kubernetes_infra_tutorial/Part2.md

       imagePullPolicy: Never
 ```

 It looks very much like our redis-server Pod definition !
-The only difference is the imagePullPolicy equals to "Never": we want to use the local build of our dummy-api !
+The only difference is the imagePullPolicy equals to "Never": we want to use the local build of our dummy-api.

 Let's apply this resource to our cluster :